 You might come for the food and festivities, but there’s so much to see and do here!
 Little ones can ride the Christmas train every day from 12 pm – 8 pm.
 As you shop, be sure to check with participating stores for a free voucher.

 At the center of the market, you’ll find life-sized dioramas.
 My favorite was the Sardines com Todos (sardines with everyone) art exhibit.

 Did you know that Lisbon is home to a famous doll hospital?
-The Hospital de Bonecas, traces its roots to 1830 when neighborhood children brought their sick and injured dolls to Dona Carlota for treatment.
-Nearly 200 years later, the “doctors” at The Hospital de Bonecas are still giving old dolls new life.
+The Hospital de Bonecas, traces its roots to 1830, when neighborhood children brought their sick and injured dolls to Dona Carlota for treatment.
+Nearly 200 years later, the “doctors” at The Hospital de Bonecas still give old dolls new life.
 You can visit the museum year-round for €2, but at this Lisbon Christmas market, you can get a sneak peek!

 Mercado da Baixa

 When you visit the Rossio Market, make it a 2-for-1 experience!
-From November 25 – December 8, 2021, visit the Downtown Market in the neighboring Praça da Figueira for traditional and regional products.
+Visit the Downtown Market in the neighboring Praça da Figueira for traditional and regional products.

 Be sure to check out ginja or moscatel sangria for a Portuguese twist on typical mulled wine!

 November 11 + 12, 2022